XuanLTK/Python_Ecommerce-Customer-Segmentation-Analysis/README.md

   - CustomerID: Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.
   - Country: Country name.
 Nominal, the name of the country where each customer resides.

-**- Sheet 2: Segmentation**
+**Sheet 2: Segmentation**

 Include 2 columns, containing customer group classification information

 ---
 ## ⚒ Main Process

 ## **Part 1: Computational Thinking**

-## I. Decomposition
+### I. Decomposition

 To enhance the effectiveness of the marketing strategy and drive customer engagement, we identify two critical issues that need to be addressed: